- Sample Certificate of Completion (pdf)

 As per §367.1(b)(4), licensees who submit their renewal with all required items prior to the month when their license expires may count CE completed during their license’s expiration month for their next renewal period.
 Please note that if you are you are counting CE activities as per §367.1(b)(4), you will need to renew with a paper renewal form.

-Example: The license expires March 31, 2019, and the licensee wishes to take CE in March, 2019, for the next renewal in 2021, as the licensee has already earned enough CE for the 2019 renewal.
-The licensee would need to renew during the month or two preceding the birth month, i.e., renew in January, 2019, or February, 2019 (and verify the renewal on the Look up a License page).
-If the licensee does so, then s/he may begin earning CE in March, 2019, for the next renewal period, which would end March, 2021.
-However, the licensee will need to renew by paper in 2021.
+Example: The license expires July 31, 2022, and the licensee wishes to take CE in July, 2022, for the next renewal in 2024, as the licensee has already earned enough CE for the 2022 renewal.
+The licensee would need to renew during the month or two preceding the birth month, i.e., renew in May, 2022, or June, 2022 (and verify the renewal on the Look up a License page).
+If the licensee does so, then the licensee may begin earning CE in July, 2022, for the next renewal period, which would end July, 2024.
+However, the licensee will need to renew by paper in 2024.

-Refer to the full Chapter 367 of the OT Rules for further CE regulations.
+Refer to the full Chapter 367 and the full OT Rules for further CE and renewal requirements.
+See the FAQ page for frequently asked questions.

 Refer to §371.2, Retired Status, of the OT Rules for additional information regarding CE requirements for those initiating or renewing retired status.